 Climate change affects some regions worse than others; it seems the most precarious environments suffer the most.
-Most of Namibia has endured a six-year drought, the worst since 1982.
+Most of Namibia has endured a 6-year drought, the worst since 1982.

 This has affected rural communities seeking water and feed for their livestock and Namibia’s game populations alike.

-On Ohorongo things got so bad we have had to import feed from South Africa just to support the survival of select populations.
+On Ohorongo, things got so bad we had to import feed from South Africa just to support the survival of select populations.
 It felt like a desperate effort while we were praying for the rains to finally return.

-Stable low-pressure systems over the Indian Ocean have moved rain clouds further North East over Africa causing floods in Mozambique and leaving very little if any rainfall for the semi- arid regions of South West Africa.
-Even the metropolis Cape Town suffered and has had to ration water for its citizens and narrowly escaped a true catastrophe.
+Stable low-pressure systems over the Indian Ocean have moved rain clouds further north-east over Africa, causing floods in Mozambique and leaving very little, if any, rainfall for the semi-arid regions of south-west Africa.
+Even the metropolis of Cape Town suffered and has had to ration water for its citizens – and narrowly escaped a true catastrophe.

-Now finally as a Christmas present to all of nature the rains have returned.
+Now, finally, as a Christmas present to all of nature, the rains have returned.
 We have seen dry riverbeds become rivers once again.
-The consistency means that grass will grow again, and we will soon see flower beds where there was red barren soil only weeks ago.
-The miracle has happened, and life will return in abundance.
-Springbok will have calves again; butterflies will swarm and mushrooms will grow from termite hills.
-The latter happen to make the finest omelets; a delicacy so rare its better than an Alba truffle.
+The consistency means that grass will grow again, and we will soon see flower beds where there was red, barren soil only weeks ago.
+The miracle has happened and life will return in abundance.
+Springbok will have calves again; butterflies will swarm, and mushrooms will grow from termite hills.
+The latter happens to make the finest omelettes; a delicacy so rare its better than an Alba truffle.

 — Kai Henniges